thorstendb-ARM/vscode-cmsis-debugger-tdb/README.md

 To set or unset a breakpoint, click on the editor margin or use **F9** on the current line.

-- Breakpoints in the editor margin are normally shown as red filled circles.
+- Breakpoints in the editor margin are normally shown as red-filled circles.
-- Disabled breakpoints have a filled gray circle.
+- Disabled breakpoints have a filled grey circle.
-- When a debugging session starts, breakpoints that can't be registered with the debugger change to a gray hollow circle.
+- When a debugging session starts, breakpoints that can't be registered with the debugger change to a grey hollow circle.
 The same might happen if the source is edited while a debug session without live-edit support is running.

 ![Breakpoint in the editor margin](https://github.com/Open-CMSIS-Pack/vscode-cmsis-debugger/raw/main/images/bkpt-in-editor-margin.png)